uwblueprint/community-fridge-kw/README.md

 $ docker exec -it community-fridge-kw_ts-backend_1 /bin/bash
 ```

 5. Run the following command to seed with sample data.
 Ensure the tables are empty, otherwise you will get key violation errors.
-The user that is being seeded is already been created in firebase and has the following credentials: `email`: `"test@test.org"` and `password`: `"password123"`
+Three users have been created in firebase with the following emails:
+* admin-cfkw@uwblueprint.org
+* donor-cfkw@uwblueprint.org
+* volunteer-cfkw@uwblueprint.org
+All of the passwords are `password`: `"Testpassword123*"`
 ```bash
 node seed up
 ```